APPLICATION NOTE: AN-003

 Experimental #2:

 This next experiment was the detection of oil droplets in water.
 As can be seen here, there are large oil globules as well as some air bubbles.
-The easy way for the Pi Sentinel PRO to differentiate between an oil droplet and an air bubble was using the opacity measurement.
+The easy way for the Raptor to differentiate between an oil droplet and an air bubble was using the opacity measurement.

-Smaller debris is present as can be seen in the background.
-The smaller debris can also be measured in real-time or the instrument settings can be adjusted to ignore them.
+Smaller debris is present, as can be seen in the background.
+The smaller debris can also be measured in real-time, or the instrument settings can be adjusted to ignore it.

-After analyzing tens of thousands of particles in minutes, the Pi Sentinel PRO shows all thumbnail images.
+After analyzing tens of thousands of particles in minutes, the Raptor shows all thumbnail images.

-As can be seen here, lighter round particles are globules while darker round particles are air bubbles and darker irregular particles are debris.
-Relative concentration of all three populations can be given and important to know.
+As can be seen here, lighter round particles are globules, while darker round particles are air bubbles and darker irregular particles are debris.
+Relative concentration of all three populations can be given and is important to know.

 Experimental #3:

 After the particles have been coated is where most other particle size instruments have a problem.
-Because the coating is clear optical instruments like light obscuration and laser diffraction will not be able to exclude the inner particle from the analysis and with the clear coating issue with the suspending liquid can cause the outer shell to disappear.
-For opaque coatings all particle size instruments will be able to measure the coating.
+Because the coating is clear, optical instruments like light obscuration and laser diffraction are not able to exclude the inner particle from the analysis, and the clear coating combined with the suspending liquid can cause the outer shell to disappear.
+For opaque coatings, all particle size instruments are able to measure the coating.

-The Pi Sentinel PRO has advantages over the few other instruments that can also measure the clear outer shell and has advantages over sizing opaque coatings.
+The Raptor 1788 has advantages over the few other instruments that can also measure the clear outer shell, and has advantages over sizing opaque coatings.

-For clear coatings, the Pi Sentinel PRO can measure both the inner and outer particles in one analysis, because Dynamic Image Analysis offers the ability to change the dark threshold of image detection.
-The Pi Sentinel PRO could perform an automated analysis of the sample analyzing the inner globule particle.
+For clear coatings, the Raptor 1788 can measure both the inner and outer particles in one analysis, because Dynamic Image Analysis offers the ability to change the dark threshold of image detection.
+The Raptor 1788 could perform an automated analysis of the sample, analyzing the inner globule particle.
 Once this analysis was completed, the same sample was then analyzed with a different threshold condition where only the outer ring (the shell) was analyzed for size and shape.

-Another advantage the Pi Sentinel PRO offers for coatings, clear or opaque, is how uniform the coating is.
-The coating can be test for Circularity, Smoothness, uniformity.
-Finally, for clear coatings the images saved during the analysis can be viewed to see how centered the spheres are in the coatings.
-Also, if the coated particles are place is a solution that dissolves the coating the images and shape measure will show how evenly the coating dissolves.
+Another advantage the Raptor offers for coatings, clear or opaque, is the ability to assess how uniform the coating is.
+The coating can be tested for Circularity, Smoothness, and uniformity.
+Finally, for clear coatings, the images saved during the analysis can be viewed to see how centered the spheres are within the coatings.
+Also, if the coated particles are placed in a solution that dissolves the coating, the images and shape measurements will show how evenly the coating dissolves.

 Results and discussions: